cfiet/wand-of-rust/README.md

 To build the library and samples, simply run `make`.

-Samples will be built as binaries named \*.sample in the samples directory.
+Samples will be built as binaries and placed in `./bin`.

 Samples are based on the code samples for MagickWand, though the particular idioms will be adapted to a more Rust friendly